adrianjean/matrix-horizontal-columns/README.md

 2. Create blocks of your designated column and row types
 3. Drag column blocks horizontally to arrange them in rows
 4. Drag row blocks vertically to arrange them in the desired order
-5. The scroll indicators will show when there are more columns than can fit in the viewport

 ## Support